jamieweb/jamieweb/README.md

     TLS 1.3 - Waiting for native support in Ubuntu repo Apache package HTTP/2 - Waiting for native support in Ubuntu repo Apache package

+    ✓ Add IRC to other/
+    ✓ rel="noopener" - All links to different origins now have rel="noopener"
     ✓ Vulnerability disclosure - HackerOne program is now live! https://hackerone.com/jamieweb ✓ SCTs and Expect-CT - Waiting for Let's Encrypt SCTs in certificate support, Q1 2018 - 2018-Apr-04 see /blog/letsencrypt-scts-in-certificates/
     ✓ Disable TLS 1.0 and TLS 1.1 support